 Where can I learn more?

-These two websites are the best I’ve found on the topic of EFT.
+These websites are the best I’ve found on the topic of EFT.
 You can learn more here:

 “EFT offers great healing benefits.”